8 min read

 A local search is perhaps best described with an example:

-You’re driving in town and get a flat tire; you pull out your smartphone, head to your web browser and type in ‘mechanic’.
+You’re driving in town and have a flat tire.
+You pull out your smartphone, head to your web browser, and type ‘mechanic’ into Google.

 Whether or not you add ‘near me’, you’re still performing a local search as you’re looking for a specific service in your local area.

-Thanks to modern technology, Google is able to accurately pinpoint your location.
-It can use your wi-fi connection or GPS, for example, to get an idea of where you are, and then return results for products, services, and merchants that are in close proximity to your location.
+Thanks to modern technology, and provided you’ve allowed for this in your privacy settings, Google can accurately pinpoint your location.
+It can use your Wi-Fi connection or GPS, for example, to get an idea of where you are and then return results for products, services, and merchants that are in close proximity to your location.

-Without being too technical, proximity between searcher and business is one of the three key pillars of local search (along with relevance and prominence) for businesses looking to get their web presences seen by the right people at the right time.
+Without getting too technical, proximity between searcher and business is one of the three key pillars of local search (along with relevance and prominence) for businesses looking to get their web presence seen by the right people at the right time.

 Google will calculate the distance from the search user to a local business when deciding how to rank search results.
 It knows that, more often than not, search users need a solution that is close to them—especially when searching on a mobile device.